-A good degree in a life science subject is essential and a post graduate qualification would be beneficial.
-Try to get experience and if this is not possible then do your homework and be well informed on the clinical research industry.
+A good degree in a life science subject is essential.
+A post graduate qualification would be beneficial if you are looking to stand out from the crowd and improve your career prospects.
+Try to get experience wherever you can and if this is not possible then do your homework and be well informed on the clinical research industry.
 The clinical trials industry is one of the most highly regulated and comes with a great deal of paperwork.
 Excellent organisational skills and attention to detail are essential.
 There are good opportunities to become a clinical research associate (CRA) or monitor as they are sometimes known.
 A CRA supervises the conduct of the trial by visiting study sites, such as hospitals and clinics, and checking the trial paperwork.
 This is a popular career choice as it can offer flexibility to work in either homebased or office-based roles.
 There are also opportunities to become a trials project manager, which offers an attractive salary and big responsibility.